-The moment a couple become mama and dada, life as they know it changes forever.
+The moment a couple become ‘mama’ and ‘dada’, life as they knew it changes forever.

 Parenthood begins, as do the many lessons, joys, frustrations, feelings and emotions.